Big-Fat-Dino/Big-Fat-Dino/readme.md

 Planned features for full release
 * Automatically generate cover for Steam backup disks
 * Detection of installed games that don't require a launcher - eg Minecraft.
-* Optional Discord intergration - like legendary - so your Friends can see what you're playing.
+* Optional Discord integration - like legendary - so your Friends can see what you're playing.
 * Many Easter eggs
 * Cloud syncs of savegames (connected to OS)
 * Monitoring of downloads, and notifications for updates